 Historical Publications Southern Africa (previously the Van Riebeeck Society) was established in 1918 to publish meticulously edited original sources on Southern African history, which were inaccessible to the average South African.
-Since then it has produced one volume in every year bar one.
+Since then it has produced one volume in every year bar two.
 Membership is open to all who pay an annual subscription fee which funds our publications.
 In return, members receive that year’s publication.

 The Society was very much the product of the new Union of South Africa established in 1910 and sought to provide the fledgling state with a sense of its roots in the colonial past.
 Even so, in a multi-racial and interdependent country like South Africa, the subject-matter of its volumes went well beyond white society and also contained rich information on the indigenous San, Khoekhoen and African populations and slaves, though usually seen through colonial eyes.
 However, since the beginning of the 21st Century, the Society has deliberately sought to widen the range of voices and perspectives it puts into print, making its publication list far more wide-ranging.
 In our second century our aim is to reflect the diversity, the richness and the complexity of our country.